strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * Clients to be counted uniquely regardless of number of episodes.
-To be counted, a client must have had one or more Service Contacts in the reporting period i.e. ‘Active Clients’.
+To be counted, a client must have had one or more Service Contacts in the reporting period i.e. ‘Active Clients’
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose
-* Missing/invalid data defined as: Data elements with null or invalid values, or where ‘system generated’ codes have been reported to denote ‘not stated’, ‘inadequately defined’ or ‘missing’.
+* Missing/invalid data defined as: Data elements with null or invalid values, or where ‘system generated’ codes have been reported to denote ‘not stated’, ‘inadequately defined’ or ‘missing’

 .. _category-a3-1: